Simrad echosounders data files

 BI500 data files (-ping, -vlog, -data, -info, -work)

 These are Echosounder data files that have been processed into the format used by the Simrad BI500 software.
 The files have no extensions, but can be recognized by their suffixes.
-There are up to five files for each dataset, two of which must be present in the same folder in order to be used by Echoview (they are –ping and –data; the rest are optional).
+There are up to five files for each dataset.
+Of these, –ping and –data must be present in the same folder in order to be used by Echoview (the rest are optional).
 Each set of files contains the data collected over exactly five nautical miles.

 Note: These files store numeric values internally in big-endian format, which is different to the little-endian format used natively by Intel processors.
 Echoview makes the appropriate translations as required.